-- Commercial recreational activities very limited landscape capacity for small scale and low-key commercial recreational activities that do not require additional built infrastructure and protect the area's ONF values. - ii.
-Visitor accommodation and tourism related activities no landscape capacity. - iii.
-Urban expansions no landscape capacity. - iv.
-Intensive agriculture no landscape capacity. - Earthworks very limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings very limited landscape capacity for modestly scaled buildings that are integrated by landform and/or existing vegetation and are reasonably difficult to see from external viewpoints. - vii.
-Mineral extraction no landscape capacity. - viii.
-Transport infrastructure no landscape capacity. - ix.
-Utilities and regionally significant infrastructure no landscape capacity.
-In the case of the National Grid limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks.

-- x.
-Renewable energy generation no landscape capacity. - xi. production Forestry no landscape capacity. - xii.
-Rural living no landscape capacity.
+- ii.
+Visitor accommodation and tourism related activities extremely limited or no landscape capacity. - iii.
+Urban expansions extremely limited or no landscape capacity. - iv.
+Intensive agriculture extremely limited or no landscape capacity. - v.
+Earthworks very limited landscape capacity for earthworks that protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns - vi.
+Farm buildings very limited landscape capacity for modestly scaled buildings that are integrated by landform and/or existing vegetation and are reasonably difficult to see from external viewpoints. - vii.
+Mineral extraction extremely limited or no landscape capacity. - viii.
+Transport infrastructure extremely limited or no landscape capacity. - ix.
+Utilities and regionally significant infrastructure extremely limited or no landscape capacity.
+In the case of the National Grid limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - x.
+Renewable energy generation extremely limited or no landscape capacity. - xi. production Forestry extremely limited or no landscape capacity. - xii.
+Rural living extremely limited or no landscape capacity.